jluna0413/CultivAREmergent/docs/test_plan.md

 2. Description of the issue
 3. Steps to reproduce
 4. Expected vs. actual result
-5. Screenshots (if applicable)
+5. Screenshots or API response snippets
-6. Browser/OS information
+6. Browser/OS information for frontend bugs

 ## Test Completion Criteria

 The MVP is ready for beta testing when:

-1. All critical and high-priority test cases pass
+1. All critical and high-priority test cases pass for both frontend and backend.
-2. No blocking bugs remain
+2. No blocking bugs remain in core features.
-3. Core functionality (authentication, plant management, cultivar management) works as expected
+3. Core functionality (authentication, plant management, cultivar management) works as expected via the API.
-4. The application is usable on desktop and mobile devices
+4. The web application is usable on desktop and mobile devices.